cpinotossi/az-fun-alert/README.md

 ### AAD Enterprise Application

+"AAD App" (aka App Registration) does not represent an Service Principal inside an AAD.
+But to be able to define Access rights we will need to represent our Azure Function App as an Service Principal inside our AAD.
-During the creation of the "AAD App" "funalert-func-app" we also create another Object inside the AAD called "Enterprise Application" with a seperate "Object Id".
+Therefore, during the creation of the "AAD App" "funalert-func-app", AAD created an "Service Principal" of the type "Enterprise Application" with a seperate "Object Id" in parallel.
+In the next step we need to retrieve the corresponding Object Id of the "Enterprise Application" Service Principal:

 - Select "Enterprise Application" from the AAD Menue: